Jacques de Lévis: Duel of the Mignons

 On 27 April 1578, Caylus was involved in the 'Duel of the Mignons' between favourites of Henri III and those of the Duke of Guise.
-Representing Henri were Caylus, Maugiron and Livarot; representing Guise were Ribérac, Schomberg and Entragues.
+Representing Henri were Caylus, Maugiron and Livarot; representing Guise were Ribérac, Schomberg and Entraguet.
 The two sides met at 5am near the horse market at Porte Saint-Antoine to fight with rapiers.
 The cause of the quarrel was obscure, a dispute over woman started by Caylus.
-Livarot and Maugiron were Caylus' second and third respectively, while Schomberg and Ribérac were second and third to Entragues.
+Livarot and Maugiron were Caylus' second and third respectively, while Schomberg and Ribérac were second and third to Entraguet.
 Caylus was wounded with 19 sword blows in the fight that followed, while Maugiron, Ribérac and Schomberg were killed.
 It was reported that each time he was struck Caylus cried out 'Long live the king'.
 Fifteen days after the duel, the Guise family at large departed court.
 The fight was denounced by contemporaries as a senseless waste of life.
 Though Brantôme praised the fight as a 'beautiful combat'.
-L'Estoile who compiled parisian remembrances of the event, found that almost every pamphlet praised Entragues for his victory, while denouncing Henri's favourites as 'sodomites'.
+L'Estoile who compiled parisian remembrances of the event, found that almost every pamphlet praised Entraguet for his victory, while denouncing Henri's favourites as 'sodomites'.
 Henri visited him daily at the hôtel de Boisy as he neared the end of his life, ordering that traffic outside the hôtel be stopped to afford them quiet together.
 Desperately Henri offered 100,000 livres to any surgeon who could save him.
 After having lingered for 33 days, he died on 29 May.

 After his death Caylus was laid in state with his face left open, an honour usually reserved for nobles of the highest rank.
 The king took a pendant from Caylus' ear and kept it as a memento, along with a lock of hair.
 The king approached his death as had a prince of the blood died, receiving condolences from the court.
 Germain Pilon, the master sculptor was commissioned to provide appropriate burials in Saint-Paul for the favourites.
 He fashioned large sarcophagi out of black marble with a figure kneeling as they read a book of prayer on the top of the sarcophagus.
 His tomb would not survive, destroyed by militant Catholics in 1589.
 The angry mob destroying the tombs argued their rightful place of rest was on a gibbet.